 Thus, redevelopment schemes of slums and dilapidated structures are expected to meet the housing need to the extent of 15,23,179 out of the 44,42,730 units.
 This is on the assumption that the incentive FSI based market mechanisms for such redevelopments will continue through the Plan period and shall be made applicable not only in Gr.
 Mumbai but across the Municipal areas in the region.
 The redevelopment schemes, being market based, shall necessarily have the component of additional saleable housing units.
-Such additional saleable housing units, over and above the rehabilitation housing units, will also contribute to meeting the housing need.
-Their numbers are estimated as one unit for every two or four of the rehabilitation units as given in the following table.
+Such additional saleable housing units, over and above the rehabilitation housing units, will also be part of the mechanisms to meetcontribute to meeting the housing need.
+Their numbers are estimated as one unit for every twoor four of the rehabilitation units as given in the following table.